-This is my thirteenth year as Director of Counseling at Cornell, and it's been good to be back, after having graduated from Cornell in 1992.
-I have worked with people of all ages but especially like working with college students, and thus enjoy the multiple opportunities to do so here on a small campus.
-One such opportunity is through being a certified instructor for the internationally known RAD (Rape Aggression Defense) Basic Self-Defense Program, which I co-teach with local police officers each semester.
+This is my twenty-first year as Director of Counseling at Cornell, and I’m also a Cornell alum.
+I have worked with people of all ages but especially like working with college students and the multiple opportunities to do so here on a small campus.
 I am a licensed psychologist and a "generalist" (vs. a "specialist"), meaning I work with a wide range of concerns.
-Some of the concerns I have worked with most frequently include depression, anxiety, self-esteem, relationships, academic problems, assertiveness, stress, grief and loss, and sexual assault, and I am happy to meet with students regarding any mental health related issue and help them identify options for resolving their concerns.
+Some of the concerns I work with most frequently include depression, anxiety, stress, grief and loss, relationships, sexual assault, academic problems, self-esteem, and assertiveness.
+I regularly use CBT (Cognitive Behavioral Therapy) and other approaches (e.g., humanistic, existential, feminist, multicultural, clinical EFT [tapping]), depending on the student and situation, am a certified aromatherapist, and am happy to meet with students regarding any mental health related issue and help them identify options and resources for resolving their concerns.

 Please note that the Counseling Center does not consider contact via e-mail as confidential communication.
 Additionally, staff members may not check e-mail with regularity or frequency, and do not access email outside of Counseling Center hours.
 You are welcome to e-mail staff members with questions about our services.
 However, be advised that your communication might not receive a timely response.
-For the most timely and confidential communication, or to schedule an appointment, please call the Counseling Center at (319) 895-4292; the Counseling Center is located in the Ebersole Building and is open from 8:00 a.m. to 4:30 p.m., Monday through Friday, with extended hours available Tuesday.
+For the most timely and confidential communication, or to schedule an appointment, please call the Counseling Center at (319) 895-4292; the Counseling Center is located in the Ebersole Building and is open when school is in session from 8 a.m. to 6 p.m Monday and Tuesday, and 8 a.m. to 4:30 p.m.
+Wednesday - Friday.